mspncp/gosu-wiki/To Do.md

 This list of tasks is exported automatically from my OmniFocus projects.
-(Last update: 2014-11-22)
+(Last update: 2014-12-06)

 ## Gosu
-  * Test in Windows 8.1 VM
-  * 0.8/Releasy Deployment Fixes
+  * Cleanup of existing stuff
     * Commit my MSVC library for Ruby 2.0.0, and all other static libraries while I'm at it
     * Also build a MSVC library for the new Ruby 2.1
     * Try compiling Gosu with Ruby 2.0 64-bit on Windows
-    * Expose Gosu Directories in Ruby
-    * Fix: :align=>:center doesn't work without also passing :width (not intuitive)
+  * 0.9.0pre1
+    * Understand CMake a bit...
+    * Split gosu GitHub project into gosu (Ruby) and libgosu (C++)?
+    * Clean up CMake system and ensure it works on OS X
+    * ...ensure it works on Linux
+    * Release as 0.9.0.pre1
+  * Releasy Deployment Fixes
     * See if I can reproduce this Releasy issue
     * Try to reproduce Releasy's issue #44
-  * Gosu 0.9.0-style Interface (get rid of Window references everywhere)
+  * Gosu 1.0.0-style Interface (get rid of Window references everywhere)
     * rename userDocs to userDocuments
     * Introduce one "0.9" style constructor as a proof of concept
     * Make things tileable by default but add :smooth and :pure or something like that